jakobharder/anno-mod-loader/docs/modops/basics.md

 ## Add

-Adds the content at the end insider of the selection.
+Adds the content at the end inside of the selection.

 === "117 (short)"
     ```xml